remidinishanth/distributed_systems/zookeeper/zk.md

 * Basically, every node in a ZooKeeper tree is a ZNode.
   - **znode**: in-memory data node in ZooKeeper, organised in a hierarchical namespace (the data tree)

+* Znodes maintain a stat structure that includes version numbers for data changes, ACL changes, and timestamps, to allow cache validations and coordinated updates.
+Each time a znode's data changes, the version number increases.
+For instance, whenever a client retrieves data it also receives the version of the data.

+* The data stored at each znode in a namespace is read and written atomically.
+Reads get all the data bytes associated with a znode and a write replaces all the data.
+Each node has an Access Control List (ACL) that restricts who can do what.

+* ZooKeeper also has the notion of ephemeral nodes.
+These znodes exists as long as the session that created the znode is active.
+When the session ends the znode is deleted.

 ### Uses of Zookeeper
 * Naming service
   - Identifying nodes in a cluster by name (“DNS” for nodes)